Loading...

 Yes, if authorized by your CC&Rs.
 Many Alabama HOAs impose daily or weekly fines for continuing violations.
 However, the fine structure must be established in your governing documents, and cumulative fines may be challenged under the reasonableness standard if they become disproportionate.

 It depends on your CC&Rs.
-Under §35-8A-316 (condominiums) and §35-20-7 (planned communities), associations have lien authority for unpaid assessments.
-Whether fines can create liens depends on your specific governing documents.
+Under §35-8A-316 (condominiums) and §35-20-12 (planned communities), associations have a statutory lien for unpaid assessments.
+The §35-20-12 lien covers unpaid assessments; whether fines can be liened depends on your specific governing documents.
 Review your CC&Rs for lien authority provisions.

 Challenge the fine through your governing documents' dispute resolution procedures first.
 If that fails, you can argue in court that the fine is unreasonable and disproportionate.
 Alabama courts can review HOA fines for reasonableness even without a statutory cap.
 Document comparable situations and consult a real estate attorney.